varqox/sim-project/simlib/doc/simfile.md

         # Group 0
-        sim0a 1            # Format: <test name> <time limit> [memory limit] sim0b 1.01         # Time limit in seconds, memory limit in MB sim1ocen 2 32      # Memory limit is optional if global memory limit
-        sim2ocen 3         # is set.
+        sim0a 1            # Format: <test name> <time limit> [memory limit] sim0b 1.01         # Time limit in seconds, memory limit in MB sim1ocen 2 32      # Memory limit is optional if the global memory limit sim2ocen 3         # is set.
-                           # Tests may appear in arbitrary order
+                           # Tests may appear in an arbitrary order
         # Group 1
         sim1a 1
         sim1b 1